Options and Solutions

 The loss of your home from a foreclosure will hurt your credit, family, and future ability to purchase a home.
 When you are facing foreclosure, time is of the essence.
 If you want to save your home, do not ignore notices from your servicer!
 Take simple steps such as the following:

-- Seek out professional counseling services and/or a lawyer
+- Seek out professional counseling services and/or legal services

 - Consider your options carefully

 - Consider applying for the Homeowner Assistance Fund Program

 - Educate yourself about foreclosure and current consumer protection laws